BestTimesToVisit.com Logo

 What is the best time of year to visit Havana to avoid crowds and heat?

-For a sweet spot of pleasant weather and fewer crowds, I recommend visiting Havana during the shoulder seasons – March to May or September to November.
-You'll escape the intense summer heat and the holiday rush, enjoying comfortable temperatures and a more relaxed atmosphere.
-Plus, the prices might be a little more favorable outside of peak season.
+For a sweet spot of pleasant weather and fewer crowds, I recommend visiting Havana during the shoulder seasons: April-May or September-October.
+You'll escape the intense summer heat and the peak tourist season of December-March, while still enjoying comfortable temperatures and sunshine.

 How easy is it to get around Havana without a car?

-Havana is surprisingly walkable, especially the Old Havana area.
-However, for longer distances, consider using the classic American cars – it's a quintessential Havana experience!
-Negotiate the fare beforehand, and be aware that taxis are not metered.
-Also, the public bus system is affordable but can be crowded and less reliable.
+Havana is surprisingly walkable, especially within Old Havana.
+However, for exploring further afield, consider using the classic American cars as taxis – it's part of the experience!
+Negotiate the fare beforehand, and be aware that distances can be deceiving.
+Public buses are also an affordable option, but can be crowded.

 What are some lesser-known spots in Havana that you would recommend?